Espressobar/Automatic-Coffee-Grinder-Doser/README.md

 Documentation (HW and Menu flow diagram) can be found under "Issues" here: https://github.com/SteffenLav/Automatic-Coffee-Grinder-Doser/issues/1

 Note: By "adaptation" I mean changes to my liking(!)
+Also, to get the smalest possible dosing variation you should maintain a constant preasure on top of your beans in the hopper.
+Prefarably you should replace the standard hopper with a glass or plastic tube in wich you place a metal load on top of the beans...